AS AMENDED BY APPROVAL OF THE MEMBERSHIP OCTOBER 08, 2023.

 Section 3.
 Annual Meetings.
 When the WMA annual meeting is held in a Representative’s state or region, he/she is expected to be particularly involved in coordinating the RC-WR activities, such as a pre-conference workshop or volunteer event, in cooperation with local RC-WR members.
 All Representatives may be called upon to work with the RC-WR Chairperson to organize programs and seminars of special interest to membership attending the WMA Annual Meeting.

 Section 4.
 Newsletter Contributions.
-The Representative is expected to make regular contributions to the RC-WR Newsletter regarding plans for activities and events of interest to the region and to provide the RC-WR Chairperson with a summary report of the state or Region’s activities one month prior to the annual meetings held by the WMA and the AAM or other relevant professional meetings, as requested.
+The Representative is expected to make regular contributions to the RC-WR Newsletter regarding plans for activities and events of interest to the region and to provide the RC-WR Chairperson with a summary report of the state or Region’s activities one month prior to the annual meetings held by the WMA or other relevant professional meetings, as requested.

 EXHIBIT B TO BYLAWS